Table of Contents

 Type II diabetes mellitus

-Differentiated of presence of ketones or high sustained glucose level with no other identifiable cause of the thirst.
+Differentiated by the presence of ketones or high sustained glucose level with no other identifiable cause of the thirst.

 Treatment of Type 1 Diabetes in Children

-The most important intervention in the management of juvenile diabetes is insulin therapy since the patients cannot make insulin for their bodies.
+The most important intervention in the management of juvenile diabetes is insulin therapy since there is no endogenous production of insulin.

-However, this form of therapy must be done in conjunction with other supportive measures to maximize the benefits of exogenous insulin with minimum doses.
+However, this form of therapy must be administered in conjunction with other supportive measures to maximize the benefits of exogenous insulin with minimum doses.
 These measures include:

-- Diabetic education and counseling of the adolescent and of the mother to ensure adherence to insulin and to avoid psychological effects of the behavioral change.
+- Diabetic education and counseling of the adolescent and parents/caregivers to ensure adherence to insulin and to avoid the psychological effects of any behavioral changes

-- Dietary modifications and intake of food with low fat but high fiber content.
+- Dietary modifications and intake of low-fat high-fiber food

-- Regular exercises to trigger weight loss and avoid development of insulin resistance.
+- Regular exercises to trigger weight loss and avoid the development of insulin resistance

-- Regular glucose monitoring to detect onset of complications and enhance early intervention.
+- Regular glucose monitoring to detect the onset of complications and enhance early intervention

 Emerging methods of treatment